brunoerg/bitcoinfuzz/README.md

 # bitcoinfuzz

 Differential Fuzzing of Bitcoin implementations and libraries.
+It currently support `Bitcoin Core`, `rust-bitcoin` and `rust-miniscript`.

-This project is experimental and will change frequently.
-It's not stable.
+Note this project is a WIP and might be not stable.

 # Build